bridge-ai-neuro/circuit-alignment/docs/source/index.rst

-CircuitBrainAlignment
+SynapticSync
 ========================================
 A Library for Mechanistic Interpretability of Brain-Aligned Models
 -------------------------------------------------------------------
-This is a library for pre-processing/computing various brain-alignment datasets/metrics and integrating these metrics with existing mechanistic interpretability tools such as `TransformerLens <https://transformerlensorg.github.io/TransformerLens/>`_.
-To a large extent right now, this documentation is for myself as I work on research at the intersections of both these areas.
-In the future, however, I hope that this can serve as a general library for those looking to get into research bridging the gap between language models and the brain.
+This is a library for pre-processing/computing various brain alignment datasets/metrics and integrating these metrics with existing mechanistic interpretability tools such as `TransformerLens <https://transformerlensorg.github.io/TransformerLens/>`_.
+This documentation provides a detailed guide on how to use its functionalities.
+It also provides details on the calculation of brain alignment, activation and path patching.

 .. toctree::
    :maxdepth: 2

+   brain_alignment
+   activation_patching
+   path_patching
    circuit_brain